 Research conducted in important archives and libraries is fundamental to making new discoveries in the humanities.
 At Marco, our graduate students apply their codicological training and, at the same time, gain critical skills overseas during the summer.
 In 2019, Thomas Maurer and Michael Lovell, two of Marco’s graduate students in history, both received DAAD (Deutscher Akademischer Austauschdienst) awards which took them to Germany.
-Maurer, who studied in Eichstätt, remarked that his experiences allowed him see the past as physically tangible.
+Maurer, who studied in Eichstätt, remarked that his experiences allowed him to see the past as physically tangible.

 “Visiting Germany is a reminder that the Middle Ages were more than a metaphysical concept,” Maurer said.